What Is Plane Surveying?

 3. Compass Surveying:

 In this surveying, a compass is used to determine the direction of survey lines, and the length of survey lines is measured by a chain or tape.

 4. Theodolite Surveying:

 In this surveying, a theodolite (a surveying instrument) is used to measure the horizontal and vertical angles.

-Leveling is a method of surveying which determines the heights or elevations of relative points on the surface of the earth.
+Leveling is a method of surveying that determines the heights or elevations of relative points on the surface of the earth.